bajracharya-kshitij/pandas/README.md

 (f) entries when max speed is greater than 135 or fuel economy is less than 8, and <br/>
 (g) details for the entries by day of week.

-We'll be using pandas to solve this problem.
+We'll be using DataFrame to solve this problem.